Proof of financial resources: 10,236 euros for one year

 1. Apply early enough

-You can open a blocked account at the “Deutsche Bank” or the "Fintiba", for example.
-It usually takes just a week for the paperwork to be processed.
+You can open a blocked account at the “Deutsche Bank” or online at "Coracle", "Expatrio" or "Fintiba".
+It usually takes just a week for the paperwork to be processed and the confirmation of your payment.
 It can take much longer, however, when the semester begins.
 That’s why we recommend completing the application for a blocked account well in advance.
-To obtain an application, send an e-mail to the Deutsche Bank at firstname.lastname@example.org or open an online account on the Coracle website or on the Fintiba website or the x-patrio website.
+To obtain an application, send an e-mail to the Deutsche Bank at firstname.lastname@example.org or open an online account on the Coracle website, the Expatrio website or on the Fintiba website.

 Deutsche Bank Privat und Geschäftskunden AG